lishiyo/frontier-tower-coordination-bot/memory-bank/bot_commands.md

     *   **Context:** DM with the bot.

 *   `/view_doc <document_id>`
     *   **Description:** Displays the full text content of a specific context document.
+If the user just says `/view_doc`, the bot should ask "Which doc?
+Use `/ask 'which doc mentioned...'` to search for the doc ID, then use `/view_doc <document_id>`."
+(Ideally, provide a button to prefill `/ask which doc mentioned...`).
     *   **Parameters:**
         *   `<document_id>`: The ID of the document to view.
     *   **Context:** DM with the bot.

 *   `/edit_doc` or `/edit_doc <document_id>`
     *   **Description:** Allows the original proposer to edit the content of a specific context document they previously added to one of their proposals.
-(Bot might initiate a conversation to get new content).
-If the user just says `/edit_doc`, the bot should say "which doc? use `/my_docs` to list all then use `/edit_doc <document_id>`".
+If the user just says `/edit_doc`, the bot should ask "Which doc?
+Use `/my_docs` to list your proposal-specific documents or `/ask 'which doc mentioned...'` to search for a document ID, then use `/edit_doc <document_id>`."
+(Ideally, provide a button to prefill `/ask which doc mentioned...`).
     *   **Parameters:**
         *   `<document_id>`: The ID of the proposal-specific document to edit.
     *   **Context:** DM with the bot (proposer of the associated proposal only).

 *   `/delete_doc <document_id>`
     *   **Description:** Allows the original proposer to delete a specific context document they previously added to one of their proposals.
-If the user just says `/delete_doc`, the bot should say "which doc? use `/my_docs` to list all then use `/delete_doc <document_id>`".
+If the user just says `/delete_doc`, the bot should ask "Which doc?
+Use `/my_docs` to list your proposal-specific documents or `/ask 'which doc mentioned...'` to search for a document ID, then use `/delete_doc <document_id>`."
+(Ideally, provide a button to prefill `/ask which doc mentioned...`).
     *   **Parameters:**
         *   `<document_id>`: The ID of the proposal-specific document to delete.
     *   **Context:** DM with the bot (proposer of the associated proposal only).